Fedeperrone98/CloudStorage-FoCProject/README.md

 # FoC - Project
-Project per the Fondation of Cybersecurity course
+Project for the Foundation of Cybersecurity course